Feedback Capacity of Gaussian Channels Revisited: Feedback Capacity with Process Noise of Finite Order at Stationarity

 Now consider a stationary finite order Gaussian noise process $z$ given by

-where $u_k$, $s_k$, and $z_k$ take values in $\R$, $\R^m$, and $\R$, respectively.
-In order for the variance of the estimation error $z_k - \E{z_k\mid z^{k-1}}$ to be finite (which is necessary for the capacity to be positive), we assume that $(H, F)$ is a detectable pair.
-We know that the recursion given by (\ref{Yrec})-(\ref{riccrec}) converge for the optimal choice of $(X_k, V_k)$ converge since the suboptimal choice $X_k=0$ implies a converging recursion for any bounded sequence $\{V_k\}$ by the stability of the matrix $F$.
+where $u_k$, $s_k$, and $z_k$ take values in $\R$, $\R^m$, and $\R$, respectively, and we have replaced $s_1 = 0$ in (\ref{linsys0}) with its stationary distribution.
+From linear system theory \cite{zhou:1996}, we know that the pair $(H, F)$ must be detectable in order for the variance of the estimation error $z_k - \E{z_k\mid z^{k-1}}$ to be bounded (which is necessary for the capacity to be positive otherwise the signal to noise ratio will be zero).
+Since we assumed that $F$ is stable, the pair $(H, F)$ will be detectable.